HomeSpecialties › Ophthalmology

 Selection criteria & how to apply

 Selection is national and two-step.
-RANZCO runs a centralised selection — CV, referee reports, a multiple mini-interview (MMI) and a situational judgement test (SJT) — that produces a national pool; regional training networks then run their own assessment and make employment offers, with a matching program allocating places.
-RANZCO publishes that the score is out of 100 points, with 65 fixed centrally and 35 controlled by the network, and publishes some component maxima — but not a complete percentage rubric (the MMI and SJT maxima aren't published), so the steps below are shown qualitatively rather than as a points bar.
+RANZCO runs a centralised selection — CV, referee reports and an Asynchronous Video Interview (AVI, formerly the MMI) — feeding a national pool; regional networks then make employment offers and allocate places.
+The score is out of 100 points, 65 fixed centrally and 35 controlled by the network.
+RANZCO publishes the centralised maxima — CV/portfolio 29, referees 6 and the interview 30 — so the steps below carry those published point values.
 The assessed steps:

 EligibilityGate